Programmatic Usage

 How is programmatic usage billed?

 Programmatic usage is billed by decreasing a workspace's credits, based on the AI models' token consumption.
-Our rates are summarized here: API Pricing
+Our rates are listed here: API Pricing

 A credit is a coupon of fixed USD amount that will be progressively consumed according to those rates when the workspace calls Dust programmatically.